alex-bellon/wikipedia/README.md

 - [Luddite fallacy](https://en.wikipedia.org/wiki/Technological_unemployment#The_Luddite_fallacy) - used to express the view that those concerned about long term technological unemployment are committing a fallacy, as they fail to account for compensation effects.
 - [Numerology](https://en.wikipedia.org/wiki/Numerology) - any belief in the divine or mystical relationship between a number and one or more coinciding events.
 - [Open access](https://en.wikipedia.org/wiki/Open_access)
+- [Operation London Bridge](https://en.wikipedia.org/wiki/Operation_London_Bridge) - the plan for what will happen in the United Kingdom after the death of Queen Elizabeth II.
 - [Paul is dead](https://en.wikipedia.org/wiki/Paul_is_dead) - an urban legend and conspiracy theory alleging that Paul McCartney, of the English rock band the Beatles, died in November 1966 and was secretly replaced by a look-alike.
 - [Pester power](https://en.wikipedia.org/wiki/Pester_power) - the "tendency of children, who are bombarded with marketers' messages, to unrelentingly request advertised items".
 - [Politician's syllogism](https://en.wikipedia.org/wiki/Politician%27s_syllogism) - The politician's syllogism, also known as the politician's logic or the politician's fallacy, is a logical fallacy of the form: We must do something.
 This is something.
 Therefore, we must do this.